Homebrew/homebrew-cask/CONTRIBUTING.md

   url ''
   name ''
   homepage ''
-  license :unknown # todo: change license and remove this comment; ':unknown' is a machine-generated placeholder
+  license :unknown # TODO: change license and remove this comment; ':unknown' is a machine-generated placeholder

   app ''
 end